BenBowers/MWAtdr/README.md

 For building:

 - Docker.
 Any recent version with support for multi-stage builds should work, e.g. Docker Engine 20.x.
 - Singularity.
 Targeted version 3.5.3.
-(Not required for building on personal machine.)
+(Not required if building ONLY for use with Docker on personal machine.)
+Please also see the "Installing Singularity" section.
+- At least 20GB free disk space.

 For running on Garrawarla: